uberfastman/yfpy/README.md

 <a name="setup"></a>
 ### Setup

+#### Yahoo Developer Network App

+In order to use YFPY with private fantasy leagues, you must set up an app on your Yahoo account to allow access.
+Follow the step-by-step guide below for instructions on how to do so, or see [Getting Started](https://developer.yahoo.com/oauth2/guide/openid_connect/getting_started.html) in the Yahoo Developer Network docs for more details.

+**Note:** *If you are only planning on using YFPY to pull "read only" data from public leagues, you do not need to do this.*

 * Log in to a Yahoo account with access to whatever fantasy leagues from which you wish to retrieve data.
 * Go to [https://developer.yahoo.com/apps/create/](https://developer.yahoo.com/apps/create/) and create an app (you must be logged into your Yahoo account as stated above).
 For the app, select the following options: